CaptainDapper/HollowKnight.RandoMapMod/README.md

 ## Features

-* Talking to Elderbug 3 times activates the mod and gives you all maps (including the Collector's map if grubs are non-randomized) and the compass charm.
+* Talking to Elderbug 3 times activates the mod and gives you all maps (including the Collector's Map if grubs are non-randomized) and the compass charm.
+* Alternatively, `Ctrl + M` will give you all the maps, `Ctrl + G` will toggle the Collector's Map, and `Crtl + P` will hide/show the Rando pins.
 * The map will contain pins indicating which checks are currently reachable.
 * The map will show a list of areas and the number of checks available in each area.